 The most prominent impression of the recorded conversation with Carl is his continuing development of new topics and his reluctance to hand over the turn to his conversational partner.
 Although there is an evident thread in his topic development, there are occasional reference failures and several instances of other-initiated repair in the form of requests for clarification by the conversational partner.
 At some points, he also seems to lose the thread.
-Carl's articulation is sometimes slurred and several portions of his speech are difficult to understand on the video.
-It is possible that there are occurrences of phonological and semantic paraphasias and there is at least one self-corrected semantic paraphasia.
+Carl's articulation is sometimes slurred, especially when the speech is rapid, and small portions of it are occasionally difficult to understand on the video.
+It is possible that there are occurrences of phonological and semantic paraphasias, although the small portions of incomprehensible speech might also be the result of sporadic motor planning problems.